keijiro/Funnel/README.md

 - Import the package into your project.
 - Add Funnel script component to a camera.

 Basically that's all!
-It publishes frame images on this camera in play mode.
+It publishes frames on this camera in play mode.
 It uses the name of the game object as the name of the Syphon server, and therefore you can identify servers with their names.